CFIB releases profile of small biz owners

 Despite popular misconceptions, the small business tax rate does not encourage businesses to stay small.
 Very few businesses earn even close to the $500,000 threshold - that would introduce them to a higher business tax bracket.
 In fact, 85 per cent of small businesses could double their net earnings and still not be exposed to the higher rate.

-The profile was generated from the latest data from Statistics Canada’s National Household Survey, the Survey of Labour and Income Dynamics and other sources.
+The profile was generated from the latest data from Statistics Canada’s National Household Survey, the Survey of Labor and Income Dynamics and other sources.

 To arrange an interview with Dan Kelly, please contact Ryan Mallough at 416-222-8022, 647-464-2814 or email@example.com.